opendaylight/docs/docs/documentation.rst

     This is a reference to :ref:`a section I really liked <a-label>`

 .. note:: When using ``:ref:``-style links, you don't need a trailing
           underscore (_).

-Because the labels have to be unique, it usually makes sense to prefix the labels with the project name to help share the label space, e.g., ``sfc-user-guide`` instead of just ``user-guide``.
+Because the labels have to be unique, a best practice is to prefix the labels with the project name to help share the label space; for example, use ``sfc-user-guide`` instead of just ``user-guide``.

 .. _docs-rst-troubleshooting: